Why study with us as a postgraduate?

 Expert career guidance

-- 98% of our postgraduate research graduates who were working in the UK were in highly skilled employment 15 months after the end of their course (HESA Graduate Outcomes Survey, 2020).
+of our postgraduate research students were in highly skilled employment 15 months after their graduation

-- 95% of our postgraduate taught graduates who were working in the UK were in highly skilled employment 15 months after the end of their course (HESA Graduate Outcomes Survey, 2020).
+of our postgraduate taught students were in highly skilled employment 15 months after their graduation

 Wherever you are in your career journey, our team of professional careers advisers can help.
 We can provide you with personal, subject-specific guidance on everything from skills development and job searches to interview preparation and practical help.
 We will work with you to help you plan your career and prepare you for the recruitment process in your desired industry.